All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 To determine your risk of developing heart disease

 When to Get Tested?

-As part of a regular health exam with a cholesterol test or lipid profile; at least once every five years in adults; children should have a lipid profile screening at least once between the ages of 9 and 11 and then again between the ages of 17 and 21.
+Screening: as part of a regular health exam with a lipid profile when no risk factors for heart disease are present; once every four to six years in adults; children should have a lipid profile screening at least once between the ages of 9 and 11 and then again between the ages of 17 and 21.

 A blood sample drawn from a vein in your arm or from a fingerstick

 If this test is to be performed as part of a complete lipid profile, fasting for 9 to 12 hours typically will be required; only water is permitted.
 Your healthcare practitioner may decide that you may be tested without fasting.
 Follow any instructions you are given and tell the person drawing your blood whether or not you have fasted.
 For youths without risk factors, testing may be done without fasting.